-We’re finally onto PART THREE of diving into the agriculture policy of Iowa.
-We’ve slowly been digging our way into the depths of the cornfields with the goal of discovering the root cause of the seemingly-random water-quality problems.
+We’re finally onto PART THREE of diving into Iow’s agriculture policy!
+We’ve slowly been digging our way through the depths of the state’s cornfields with the goal of discovering the root cause of the seemingly-random water-quality problems.

 In Part 3— we’ll discuss the “Cornucopian” side of the story, and what this specific stakeholder group has to say about the issue!

 If you can’t remember what the heck a stakeholder is (or the difference between Cornucopians and Environmentalists), I suggest you scan through Part 1— The Raw History of Corn and Conservation Agriculture Policy in Iowa, and Part 2—What do Iowan Environmentalists Say about Corn Policy? .
 While reading, please be mindful that I do have environmental bias!

 To keep things short, the Cornucopian side of the picture has ample influence from industry and farming traditions.
 In 2012, The U.S. Census Bureau said farms in Iowa decreased by more than fifty percent.
 BUT… “Iowa Corn,” (a group of a bunch of corn-junkies like the Iowa Corn Promotion Board and the Iowa Corn Growers Association), doesn’t attribute the falling farm number to a “Big Agriculture” takeover.
 Iowa Corn cites a U.S. economic research service statistic and concludes that 97 percent of farms are owned by families.
 They say that that farming only seems more factory-esque because families tend to take a more corporate approach now-a-days.
 Marketers of Iowa Corn seem to prefer the image of traditional family farms in Iowa’s current situation, where “Big Ag” is a “big enemy” (because of the contaminated water supply and public health threat).